shlienlab/raccoon/docs/clustering.rst

 When :code:`'silhouette'` is selected, its mean value on all data points is maximized.
 To assure quality in the library's outputs, set of parameters generating a negative score are automatically discarded.

+*Warning*: the current implementation of the Dunn Index is not well optimized, avoid it unless necessary.

 Population Cutoff
 -----------------